iamromulan/cellular-modem-wiki/fibocom/flash_firmware_windows.md

 ![](./images/devman_ports.png)

-> Remember the number of the COM port described as "DM Port".
+> Remember the number of the COM port described as DIAGnostic "DM Port".

 Step 4.